 Building Muscle Doesn't Change

 Building muscle is the same whether it's your quads or your abs.
-If you train any muscle frequently with promoting tension, stress and damage, it will grow — your stomach included.
+If you train any muscle frequently by promoting tension, stress and damage, it will grow — your stomach included.

-And while muscle growth and strength is generally a good thing, too much growth on your abs can leave you with the "blocky" or square ab look rather than tight and toned.
+And while muscle growth and strength are generally a good thing, too much growth on your abs can leave you with the "blocky" or square-ab look rather than tight and toned.

-Instead of classic flexion-based exercises, such as sit-ups and crunches, focus on isometrics like planks.
+Instead of classic flexion-based exercises, such as situps and crunches, focus on isometrics like planks.
 This minimizes the metabolic and muscular damage of resistance training to build a stronger, but not necessarily bigger, stomach.
-Pick one exercise from each category and train them twice per week for stronger abs.
+Pick one exercise from each category and train twice per week for stronger abs.

 Read more: The Science of Building Muscle

-Anti-extension exercises resist flexion of the spine, like arching your lower back.
-This can help prevent back pain and injury while focusing on your rectus
+Extension exercises can help with a stomach that sticks out.
+These exercises resist flexion of the spine, like arching your lower back.
+This can help prevent back pain and injury while focusing on your rectus abdominus, or six-pack muscles.

 1. Stability Ball Forearm Plank